Gravitational waveforms from periodic orbits around a novel regular black hole: Acknowledgments

 \section{Acknowledgments}

-We are very grateful to Qin Tan, Guoyang Fu and Shulan Li for helpful discussions and suggestions.
-This work is supported by the National Key R$\&$D Program of China (No. 2020YFC2201400), Natural Science Foundation of China (Grants Nos.
-12275079, 12447156, 12447137, 12035005, and 12375055), China Post-doctoral Science Foundation (Grant No. 2025M773339) and Postgraduate Scientific Research Innovation Project of Hunan Province under Grant Nos.
+We are very grateful to Qin Tan, Guoyang Fu, Shulan Li and Weiliang Qian for helpful discussions and suggestions.We also express our gratitude to the referee, whose insightful comments and suggestions greatly improved this paper.
+This work is supported by Natural Science Foundation of China (Grants Nos.
+12275079, 12447156, 12447137, 12035005, 12547143, and 12375055), China Post-doctoral Science Foundation (Grant No. 2025M773339) and Postgraduate Scientific Research Innovation Project of Hunan Province under Grant Nos.
 CX20220509 and 2024JJ1006.